 Gorgeous paths lead to the Cave of Foros, rich in Stalagmite formations cave, the ravines of Pithara, rivers, abandoned towers, secluded picturesque villages, and springs at every turn.

 Andros has a wealth of things to do and see in an elegant and peaceful environment.

 Where to Stay in Andros

-- Aegean Castle Andros (luxury): Splendid mansion with amazing views, very friendly and attentive staff, delicious food, in a secluded green area of Agia Eleousa in Andros for a really unforgettable experience!
-Check availability and pirces on Booking.com
+Aegean Castle Andros (adults only) is a lovely mansion with amazing views, very friendly and attentive staff, and delicious food, in a secluded green area of Agia Eleousa in Andros for a really unforgettable experience!

-- Blue Bay Resort Village (mid-range): Located in a stunning location in Batsi Andros, the Blue Bay Resort offers a heartwarming hospitality with fine decorated rooms and classy environtment.
-Check availability and prices on Booking.com
+Blue Bay Resort Village is located in a stunning location in Batsi Andros, the Blue Bay Resort offers heartwarming hospitality with finely decorated rooms and a classy environment.

-Villa George (budget) in Batzi Andros is perfectly located in front of the sea with a fantastic beach to swim in, quiet, super clean with friendly and helpful staff.
-Batsi village is just 5 mins walking.
-Check availability and prices in Booking.com
+Villa George in Batsi Andros is perfectly located in front of the sea with a fantastic beach to swim in, quiet, super clean with friendly and helpful staff.
+Batsi village is just 5 minute walk.

 Athens in October is simply amazing.
 The vast majority of tourists are gone, and you will mostly find the locals hurrying around to their busy schedules.

 This is the best time to visit in a relaxing way the most famous Greek landmarks in the world: the Acropolis Hill and the Parthenon.

 If you head toward Athens Riviera you will that Athenians continue to swim even in October.